Basic cooking techniques.

 The heat sources.

-3. Pit cooking – burying food underground and cooking it with hot coals.
+Food is buried underground and cook with hot coals.
 Example: Hawaiian kalua pork, barbacoa.

 5. Clay pot cooking.